Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Sacred Warrior - Rebellion

-The history of Sacred Warrior dates back to the mid-eighties when vocalist Rey Parra, guitarist Bruce Swift and drummer Tony Velazquez played together in a Chicago based secular band name Nomad.
-After Swift was the first of the three to become a Christian, he played an influential role in Parra and Velazquez later making a decision for Christ.
-Subsequently putting together a band to make music reflective of their new faith, the three began praying for a bass player and soon met Steve Watkins at a local bible study.
-Keyboardist Rick Macias was later recruited when he rededicated his life after attending a jam session with the band.
-The five decided on the name Sacred Warrior because it reflects not only that their commitment to Christ is sacred, but that as warriors they need to put on the armor of God and prepare themselves for battle on a daily basis.
-Rebellion is Sacred Warrior's Intense Records full length debut after signing with the label on December 10, 1987.
+Sacred Warrior traces its beginnings to the mid-eighties when Parra, Swift and Velasquez were part of a Chicago based mainstream band named Nomad.
+With Swift the first to come to the faith and playing an influential role in Parra and Velasquez following suite, the three decided to put together a band reflective of their newfound beliefs.
+Initially recruited was bassist Steve Watkins when attending a local Bible study, while Macias came aboard when participating in an impromptu jam session.
+The group decided on the Sacred Warrior moniker because it reflects not only that their commitment to Christ is sacred but that as warriors they need to put on the armor of God and prepare themselves for battle on a daily basis.

 You've gotta want to be like Jesus the Messiah